fluorite42/fluorite42.github.io/index.md

   </div>
 </div>

-- Collaborated with the quantum computing team on various research projects aimed at advancing quantum computing technologies.
+- Contributed to the development of the quantum compilation frameworks <a href="/portfolio/publications/#recompiling-qaoa-circuits-on-various-rotational-directions-"><i>Racoon</i></a> and <a href="/portfolio/publications/#qubit-movement-optimized-program-generation-on-zoned-neutral-atom-processors-"><i>Mantra</i></a>.
-- Engaged in innovative solutions and contributes to cutting-edge developments in the field.
+- Participated in a research project focused on developing a quantum circuit simulator. <a href="/portfolio/projects/#developing-a-high-speed-quantum-circuit-simulator-that-supports-verification-and-testing-of-hyperscale-quantum-algorithms"><i class="fa fa-hashtag" title="Project"></i></a>

 <div style="display: flex; align-items: center;">